 Bus audits are conducted of First Transit three times annually (one every four months) on behalf of the Potomac and Rappahannock Transportation Commission (PRTC) by Transit Resource Center (TRC).
 First Transit is under contract to PRTC to maintain PRTC's bus fleet.
-This is the seventeenth audit conducted of First Transit since their new contract with PRTC began on July 1, 2013.
-An audit scheduled for December 2018 was cancelled due to the deployment of new MCI buses.
-The schedule for 2019 was adjusted accordingly.
+This is the eighteenth audit conducted of First Transit since their new contract with PRTC began on July 1, 2013.